hannahwalks/DataCymru/README.md

 # DataCymru
-Manipulating data from Wales to produce meaningful results
+Manipulating data from StatsWales to produce meaningful results

+# Aim
+Produce insightful results to help all understand the social and economic landscape of Wales (Also a bit of data and ML practice)